denisnarushevich/dn-ui-todos/README.md

 - Vercel for CI

 ## Notes
-- I was running out of time and didn't connect it to Postgre DB, instead I've used nosql storage;
+- I was running out of time and didn't connect it to Postgre DB, instead I've used nosql storage and dump all data a single field;
 - Sorry for junk code, since I was focused on quantity over quality, within the given time frame;
-- I've cut edges on unimportant stuff yet still maintained separation between core aspects of an app;
+- I've cut edges on unimportant stuff yet still streamlined core aspects of a scalable app;

 ## Known issues
-- Task collaboration indication doesnt properly propagate from subtasks
+- Task collaboration indication doesnt properly propagate up from subtasks;
+- Few minor errors in browser console;

 ## Things to improve
-- add debounce to updating data
+- add debounce for data updates;
-- implement BE data validation
+- introduce DB schemas and BE data validation;
+- introduce data conflict resolution for cases when multiple users edit single todo list;